(A chapter of Akayama DanJay.)

-Twenty years prior, Professor Akayama didn’t have time to scream when the sun-sized Hurricane ripped her Zephyr-head in half.
-Both halves spun into space, and her tight nautilus bun unwrapped so her navy hair flew in all directions.
+The year is 2399.
+Professor Akayama didn’t have time to scream when the sun-sized Hurricane ripped her Zephyr-head in half.
+Both halves spun into black space, and her tight nautilus bun unwrapped so her navy hair flew in all directions.
 She repeatedly lost consciousness, and each time she woke, she saw the Hurricane Planet grow larger as she fell toward it.
 She begged to suffocate before she woke again and had to see the Hurricane once more, but she wasn’t so lucky: the reaching tentacles had a thin trail of atmosphere which kept her alive.
 Then, instead of splattering on impact with the planet’s surface, she splashed in an ocean of warm, pearly pulp.

 With most her bones broken, Akayama had no hope of swimming, but her lab-coat kept her afloat.
 She languished in half-awareness for what felt like days.
 She had to guess the duration, because only red Hurricane Planets speckled the black sky.
 Would she starve to death without the familiar sight of the Milky Way?
 She honestly hoped so.
 She had doomed the galaxy and never deserved to see it again.

 Whenever Akayama guessed a day had passed, she tested her broken bones and found a greater range of motion.
-Studying the Hurricane by photon-firing telescope, she’d seen these oceans of pearly pulp flood and drain over wounds to repair their injuries.
+Through photon-firing telescopes, she’d seen these oceans of pearly pulp flood and drain over wounds to repair the Hurricane’s injuries.
 She considered it cruel irony that the pearly pulp kept her alive, too.
 Death wouldn’t come so easily.

 On the ninth day (she guessed) even her arthritis was gone, and she felt as fit as when she was fifty.
 She flipped to float on her belly and shed her lab-coat.
 Lining the inside, buoyant plastic air-pockets had automatically inflated during the fall.
 If she’d left without her lab-coat, she could’ve just drowned, and this would all be over.
 Now she wore the lab-coat back-to-front so the buoyancy was more suitable for swimming.
 She tread water (well, not water, but she didn’t want to think about it) and surveyed the horizon.
 A plume of dark smoke stood out against the black sky’s red speckling of Hurricane Planets.

 She’d never seen a Hurricane Planet expel dark smoke.
 Was this part of her crash-landed Zephyr?
 She had no other guess, and her stomach rumbled at the thought of rations stored aboard.
-She wasn’t hungry—the Hurricane’s wound-goo sustained her—but the wound would soon heal and the sustaining pulp would be absorbed.
+She wasn’t hungry—the Hurricane’s wound-goo sustained her—but the wound would soon heal and the sustaining pulp would be reabsorbed.
 Besides, she kept a cockroach in her Zephyr’s glove-compartment, and she craved a good smoke.
-Maybe the engines worked and she could escape!
+Maybe the engines worked and she could escape before this Hurricane Planet grappled with another for dominance!
 Now Akayama felt ashamed for craving the sweet release of death, and instead craved a return to the galaxy so she could redeem herself.

 After swimming thirteen hours (she guessed) she grazed a gritty shoreline.
 She pulled herself onto the painful beach and immediately fell asleep on her lab-coat.
 The tide of pearly pulp grew shallow as she slept, so when she woke, she saw the shore was gritty because it was paved with human teeth.

 About six or seven decades ago, when Akayama experimented with mind-merging, test-subjects incompatible with one-another bristled with painful teeth.
 She surgically rectified these subjects and recorded the error so the mistakes were never repeated, but the image of it still haunted her like gnarling jaws in her stomach.
 Today her largest failure, the Hurricane, cordoned its injuries with densely impacted dentition.
-No wonder the planets were pain-averse: every wound ate itself alive.
+No wonder it was pain-averse: every wound ate itself alive.

 Akayama shuddered, stood, pulled her lab-coat around her shoulders, and limped over the teeth toward the dark smoke-plume in the distance.
 Beyond the gritty shore was fresh pink flesh hot enough to make her sweat.
 With no heat-source in the sky, she reasoned the planet itself had some deep fever.
 Walking further, the pink flesh reddened and shed dead skin rough as sand.
 Her feet sank six inches in the desert-like dust.
 The planet’s smallest wrinkles were like dunes miles high and impossibly steep.
 She was barely able to climb over them because the pearly pulp had left her so spry.